 howard and the hopeless: “i am not too picky when it comes to getting in the studio and recording. i usually have a song pretty nailed down by that point. i am also open to suggestions from engineers or other musicians to get the right sound or vibe. i put a lot of trust in my engineer, who is usually jacob, to get me to the place i want to go.

 this ep was unique to write because i had a specific vibe in mind for each track. i envisioned it as a mental road map of peaks and valleys that i wanted to reach. after experimenting with different guitar sounds, i settled into a style that i wanted the ep to convey. from there, i focused on distinct emotions that suited each song.”

 pdlr: The song “Myself” seems very personal with a lot of self-reflective lyrics.
 Was this song challenging to write?

-howard and the hopeless: “the hardest part of writing “myself” was knowing that it was going to be the most brutally honest song i’d written in my career. the song starts with “i’ve never loved me half as much as i love to hate myself.” in the “most depressing lyrics that i’ve ever written” category, that one’s at the top of the list. i wrote the lyrics driving back to san diego from los angeles at 11 pm on a saturday night, and put music to it the next day. it was a pretty quick process.
+howard and the hopeless: “the hardest part of writing “myself” was knowing that it was going to be the most brutally honest song i’d written in my career. the song starts with “i’ve never loved me half as much as i love to hate myself.” in the “most depressing lyrics that i’ve ever written” category, that one’s at the top of the list. i wrote the lyrics while driving back to san diego from los angeles on a saturday night and put music to it the next day. it was a pretty quick process.

-as these lyrics were things i wanted to put on paper for most of my adult life, the album is reflective of who i was five or ten years ago. i didn’t have the courage to write lyrics like that when i was twenty. writing songs like “myself” turned out to be very cathartic for me.”
+these lyrics were things that i wanted to put on paper for most of my adult life. the album is reflective of who i was five or ten years ago. i didn’t have the courage to write lyrics like that when i was twenty. writing songs like “myself” turned out to be very cathartic for me.”